streamline-partners/CherwellAPI/README.md

 Instantiating a connection object with Encryption
 =================================

-All interaction typically takes place through a **_Connection_** object which can be instantiated as follows:
+Step 2 "Encrypting the password and client_key" must be completed once before this step is executed All interaction typically takes place through a **_Connection_** object which can be instantiated as follows:

 ```python